Welcome to Lasang Pinoy NWA, a Filipino restaurant in Downtown Rogers, AR.

 Sweet & Sour Shrimp

-Juicy shrimp stir-fried and tossed in a tangy-sweet sauce with bell peppers, pineapple, and a hint of vinegar.![]()
+Juicy shrimp, fried to perfection and tossed in a vibrant, tangy-sweet sauce made with fresh bell peppers, pineapple, and a hint of vinegar.
+This classic Filipino dish offers the perfect balance of savory, sweet, and zesty flavors.

 Specific Food Need?
 Let us know and we will do our best to care for you.